DataDog/kics/documentation/rules/terraform/gcp/sql_db_instance_with_ssl_disabled.md

 ### Description

  Google Cloud SQL instances without SSL enabled allow unencrypted connections, which can lead to data exposure through network eavesdropping and man-in-the-middle attacks.
 SSL encryption provides an essential layer of security for database connections by encrypting data in transit between the client and server.
-To secure your Google Cloud SQL Database, you should explicitly set 'require_ssl = true' in the ip_configuration block as shown below:
+To secure your Google Cloud SQL Database, you should explicitly set `require_ssl = true` in the `ip_configuration` block as shown below:

 ```
 settings {